 As indicated in the preceding note, the radio may need to be connected to a constant power source to preserve the encryption keys in memory.
 This is required if "infinite key retention" is not programmed.
 To allow the battery to be changed without losing the keys with this feature disabled, storage capacitors maintain the supply voltage to memory for approximately 30 seconds without a battery attached.
 Therefore, be sure to reattach a battery within that time.
-Refer to Section 8.1.6 for more information on encryption keys.
+Refer to Section 8 for more information on encryption keys.

 There is a battery saver feature that can be enabled by programming.
-This feature functions on trunked channels with firmware 1.7.0 or later only, and it automatically selects low transmit power when the receive signal strength (RSSI) indicates that the site is nearby.
+This feature functions on trunked channels, and it automatically selects low transmit power when the receive signal strength (RSSI) indicates that the site is nearby.

-3.4.2 BATTERY CHARGING
+3.4.3 Battery Charging

-NOTE: When a battery is charged while attached to the radio, make sure radio power is off (see following).
+Note When a battery is charged while attached to the radio, make sure radio power is off (see following).